apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO toggle clip should play next, instead of right away.
+If it is already selected to play next, a second clip would trigger it to play right away.
 - TODO clips should be the master view
     - from there allow to do the mixing part giving free slot for extra parameter in drum synths